 - Math, especially math reasoning

 Many children with spina bifida have educational handicaps that require special education programs.
 Even though children with spina bifida often perform within the normal range of intelligence, most exhibit major learning problems that affect their academic achievement.

 These learning problems may be because of physical and neurological complications and prolonged and/or multiple hospitalizations.
 Children with chronic illnesses have fewer opportunities to develop adequate perception and sensory integration.
 Other right-hemisphere learning disorders may include:

 - Attention deficit disorder without hyperactivity (daydreaming, disorganization, problems with direction and time)

 - Hyperlexia (verbal IQ higher than performance IQ)

 For more information about learning disabilities for children and teens with spina bifida, please contact us.

 - The National Center on Secondary Education and Transition website has great information on IEP and transition planning, all you need to know about Career guidance and exploration, and much more!

-- The Pediatric Urology Department at CHaD has information about bowel management for toddler and preschoolers with spina bifida, and urological care of children with spina bifida.
+- The Pediatric Urology Department has information about bowel management for toddler and preschoolers with spina bifida, and urological care of children with spina bifida.